-Make sure that the engine stop switch is in the "RUN" position before starting the engine.
+Make sure that the engine stop switch is in the "RUN" position.
 The engine stop switch controls ignition and can be used at all times to stop the engine, especially in an emergency.
 The engine will not start or run when the engine stop switch is turned to "OFF".

-- 1. Light switch "LIGHTS" - 2.
+- 1. Lights switch "LIGHTS" - 2.
 Engine stop switch "ENG.
 STOP"